SIDN/ietf-epp-restful-json/src/draft-wullink-rpp-json.md

 ## Poll Ack

-The Poll Ack request message is not used for REPP.
+The Poll Ack request message is not used for RPP.

 Example XML response:
 ```xml